Winston-Lin/dziganto.github.io/_posts/2018-1-3-Creating-Conda-Environments.md

 Alas, there is another option that solves all your problems.
 Enter **virtual environments**.

 What you do is this.
 You use conda to create a new environment called *demo* that is built with whichever software packages and versions you need to run your demo.
 That's it.
 Create a new environment and life is good.
-You have your root environment for you new projects and the demo environment for your demo.
+You have your root environment for your new projects and the demo environment for your demo.
 Nothing breaks and everything works.
 Oh, did I mention it takes maybe a minute or two to set all this up?
 Easy peasy!
 Problem solved.

 ## Details